i-RIC/gui_user_manual/source/06/01_riversurvey.rst

 .. _table_riv_survey_data_guideline:

-.. list-table:: Relationship between the River Survey Data items and the Guideline data
+.. list-table:: Relationship between the Cross-Section Data items and the Guideline data
    :header-rows: 1

-   * - River Survey Data item
+   * - Cross-Section Data item
-     - How to convert the guideline data (surveyed cross-sectional numerical data) to River Survey Data items
+     - How to convert the guideline data (surveyed cross-sectional numerical data) to Cross-Section Data items

    * - Coordinates of left/right banks
      - Specify the coordinates of the left/right bank distance posts.